Tight liquidity makes Adani dollar bonds a tough buy or sell

 Feb 10 (Reuters) - Some investors planning to take advantage of recent price swings in dollar bonds issued by India's troubled Adani Group are struggling to find counterparties, which is preventing them from buying more paper or betting on further drops in value.

 Dollar bonds issued by Adani Group entities fell sharply after short-seller Hindenburg Research published a report on Jan.
-24 accusing the conglomerate of improper use of offshore tax havens and stock manipulation, and saying it had taken short positions in those bonds.
+24 accusing the conglomerate of improper use of offshore tax havens and stock manipulation.
+It also said it had taken short positions in those bonds.

 But the debt securities have pared losses in recent days.